jcsmithhere/tess-astrometry/README.rst

 This package contains two modules:

-* `MovingTargetPixelFiles` -- Generates a moving TargetPixelFile (mtpf) object for use with the output of `tess_cloud.asteroid_pipeline <https://github.com/SSDataLab/tess-cloud>`_ FITs files.
+* `MovingTargetPixelFile` -- Generates a moving TargetPixelFile (mtpf) object for use with the FITs file output of `tess_cloud.asteroid_pipeline <https://github.com/SSDataLab/tess-cloud>`_.
-* `astrometry` -- Tools to measure the centroids of the moving target pisel files and compare them to the expected astrometry given by JPL Horizons.
+* `astrometry` -- Tools to measure the centroids of the moving target pixel files and compare them to the expected astrometry given by JPL Horizons.